 None.
 You’re responsibilities are transferred to Chattanooga Endeavors during the three months prior to their release.
-You will have an opportunity to reengage with them in a mentorship role after their reentry needs have been addressed.
-However, this is entirely up to you and your committee.
+If you would like to reengage with them you must complete an additional training and certification program for mentors.

 Will the person I’m writing know where I live?

-All letters are sent to a PO Box which Chattanooga Endeavors manages.
-Letters are scanned and emailed to volunteers.
+No. All letters from prisoners are sent to a PO Box which Chattanooga Endeavors manages.
 We actually require this and prohibit volunteers from using any other address.

 How about my name?

 Just your first name.
-Volunteers write on behalf of their committee and attempt to form a bond between the person they’re writing and the group not themselves.
+Volunteers write on behalf of Stephen’s Table and attempt to form a bond between the person they’re writing and the group not themselves.

 What about personal information?

 All they will know about you is what you tell them.
-We encourage minimal self-disclosure, only when it is pertinent to an exchange, and never in a way that reveals personal details that might be manipulated.
+We encourage minimal self-disclosure — only when it is pertinent to an exchange and never in a way that reveals personal identity.